esphome/esphome-devices/src/docs/devices/ES32A08/index.md

 - 1 status LED (Labeled "status LED")
 - 1 4 Digit 7 Segment display (listens on configurable homeassistant text sensor) (still a little buggy)

-### known limitations:
+### known limitations

 - 4 Digit display has problems with trailing dots
 - RS485 is not enabled but would work using GPIO1 -> TXD and GPIO3 -> RXD
 - my C++ is the most limiting factor here :D
 - io has not been tested yet !